Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 ***Phoenix Dive***

-:   As a :rsc-b: Bonus Action, you can expend a number of ^^Maledict Dice^^ up to your Rage Damage bonus.
+:   As a **:rsc-b: Bonus Action**{ .rsc }, you can expend a number of ^^Maledict Dice^^ up to your Rage Damage bonus.
 Roll the dice and teleport to a point you can see within 60 feet.
 Upon arriving, a blazing wave erupts in a 10-foot :aoe-emanation: Emanation around you.
 Each creature in the area must make a :d20-save: Dexterity saving throw, taking :dmg-fire: Fire damage equal to the total rolled (halved on a success).

 ***Searing Enigma***